hero media

 12. Daintree Rainforest Village

-Located before the road gets too rough for caravans and 2WDs, Daintree Rainforest Village is the perfect mix of caravan park and campsite to base yourself while in the Daintree.
-It even has caravan storage, so if you venture off into the rougher, deeper depths of the Daintree, you can leave your caravan for $10 a night.
+Located on Cape Tribulation Road, right before the road gets too rough for caravans and 2WDs, Daintree Rainforest Village is a fabulous caravan park to base exploration while you’re combing the Daintree.
+It even has caravan storage so if you venture into the rougher, deeper depths of the Daintree, you can leave your caravan behind for a small fee.
+The village has bathrooms, laundry, camp kitchen, fire facilities, onsite general store and fuel station, among other things, so it really is a one-stop shop.

 BOOK NOW